DataDog/dd-trace-py/docs/index.rst

 Web
 ~~~

-We support many :ref:`web-frameworks`.
+We support many `web frameworks`.
 Install the middleware for yours.

+.. _web frameworks: #web-frameworks

 Databases
 ~~~~~~~~~